platformio/platformio-docs/plus/debugging.rst

 microprocessor using a JTAG or Serial Wire Debugging (SWD) port and on-chip debug logic provided by the microprocessor.
 The probe connects to a host computer using a standard USB interface.

+Also, see :ref:`debugging_tool_custom` debugging configuration with Black Magic Probe.

 `More details <https://github.com/blacksphere/blackmagic/wiki>`__